niikoo/pdf2txt/README.md

 pdf2txt [flags] pdf-file ...

   -out filepath
+        filepath for writing output
+  -stdout
-        filepath for writing output (default "./out/") -verbose
+        Use stdout for output (default) (default true) -verbose
         verbose output
 ```

-If you do not specify `-out` option the text file will be in the `./out` folder and the filename will be the same as your PDF file with the extension replaced with `.txt`.
+If you do specify `-out` option as for example `./out`, the text file will be in the `./out` folder, and the filename will be the same as your PDF file with the new file extension `.txt`.

 Enjoy!